newtoyourlife/DemoArchive/README.md

 - **map or m**
 - **kills or k** (number of kills in demo)
 - **tags or t** (there's a list of these if you click statistics in the top right corner) e.g. explosion, js, ns
+- **location or l** (this only applies to certain maps, click on maps in the top right when cod 4 is selected for the gui)
 - **player or p**
+- **url or u** (to search by youtube url)

+Search Operators:

+- **&** (to search for demos that contain multiple of the same filter) Example query: `weapon:dsr&ballista` this would search for demos that have both ballista and dsr in them.

+- **/** (to search for demos that contain either or) Example query: `weapon:dsr/ballista` this would search for demos that have dsr or ballista in them, but not required to be in the same demo.

+- **!** (to remove a value from the search)
+Example query: `!weapon:dsr` this would search for all demos that DONT have a dsr in them.

 ## Example Query